anjalee-kulasinghe/portfolio-project3-Hangman/README.md

         `else:`
             `print("Invalid entry.
 Please enter 'Y' or 'N'.")`
   - Not exit the game when the player selects 'N' - to fix this, use the `break` command.
+  - Player needs to answer two times to the question, 'Would you like to play again?' at the end if the player wants to exit.
+To fix this issue, I removed asking that question from the **play_game():** function and handled the exit part only from the **execute_hangman_game():**.
+Earlier, I used the `break` in the exit the game loop.
+I replace it with `return`.
   - While running the program, I found that there is a syntax SyntaxWarning for hangman stages (**hangman_stages.py:1: SyntaxWarning: invalid escape sequence '\ '**).
 To make sure the backslashes won't be treated as escape characters, I used the **r** prefix.
   - While running the program, I found that the Ascii hangman stages were appearing in the incorrect order.
 To fix it, I changed the Ascii figure order in the hangman_stages.py file.
   - When using the validator, I found the issue **W291 trailing whitespace** in the welcome ascii art.
 To fix the issue, I have removed the trailing whitespace at the end.